beh74/pgsql_backup_s3/README.md

 Backup PostgresSQL database using pg_dumpall and upload sql backup file to S3 (with periodic backups by using restart_policy) in a **docker swarm environment** with a tiny alpine image (150 MB).
 S3 bucket destinations must be versionned : we will use S3 versioning to restore a specific version

-By convention, the postgresql dbname will be the UNIQUE ID of the file uploaded to S3.

-We will tag the S3 object with :
-- dump-type : postgresql  (because i need to know the backup kind)
-- dump-time : database pg_dumpall time in seconds (because i need to estimate the db restauration time)
-- database-version : the postgresql server version discovered during backup

-You may have to choose a S3 life cycle managment rule to delete old backups in the destination bucket.

 ![Alt text](images/design.jpg?raw=true "Big picture")

 ## Usage